ssmirr/appdev-chapters/conditionals.md

 "apple" != "banana"
 ```

 Note the difference between the **equivalence operator** — two equals signs, `==` — and the variable assignment operator — one equals sign, `=`.
-Confusing the two of them is probably _the_ most common typo programmers make.
+Mixing up the two of them is probably _the_ most common typo programmers make.
 Don't say I didn't warn you!

 ## Multibranch if statements